adi-miller/PuzzleBlock/README.md

 This challenge is similar to the Score Challenge, but will require the implementation to use some form of Machine Learning technique in order to beat the highest score.

+Hint: there are lots of matrix-based operations here, so there is are a lot of parallelism opportunities.

 ## What's Next?

 To get started, clone PuzzleBlock and start coding.
 For further reading: